 Devil's Lake State Park Camping and reservations

 Devil's Lake State Park has three regular campgrounds with a total of 423 sites that each accommodate a family or one to six individuals.
-Of the sites, 353 are reservable and the rest are first-come, first-served.
+Only sites 1-10 are first-come, first-served.
 There are also nine group campsites that can accommodate a total of 240 campers.

 Devil's Lake is one of the busiest parks for camping in Wisconsin and reservations are strongly recommended.
 Camping reservations for outdoor campsites can be made online or by calling 888-947-2757.

 Wisconsin State Parks is running a pilot program for next day campsite reservations at Big Bay, Devil's Lake, Kohler-Andrae, Peninsula and Perrot state parks.

 Due to the potential of carrying harmful tree pests and diseases, Wisconsin has restrictions for moving firewood.